 Keratosis Pilaris FAQ

-What is keratosis pilaris?Our doctors are best-in-class board certified physicians.
-Please call for an appointment.
 Keratosis pilaris (KP) is commonly referred to as a harmless skin condition that leads to dry, rough patches and tiny bumps.
 They typically appear on the thighs, upper arms, cheeks, or buttocks.
 These bumps do not tend to itch or hurt.
 This skin disorder cannot be cured or prevented.
-However, it can be managed with the use of moisturizers and prescription creams for the purpose of improving the appearance of the skin.
+However, it can be managed with moisturizers and prescription creams to improve the appearance of the skin.
 KP normally disappears by the age of 30.